Majors and Minors Offered

 In the Communication and Digital Media (CDM) Department at Carthage, a unique mix of written and oral tradition collides with visual media.
 We introduce you to the nature of human communication, while teaching you how to present, and how to create amazing visual content.
 We’ll help you discover the track that appeals most to you, but everyone will leave with a stronger, focused voice.
 And the world will listen.

-Carthage offers majors in communication, graphic design, and public relations, and minors in communication and public relations.
+Carthage offers majors in communication, graphic design, and public relations; and minors in communication, public relations, graphic design, photography, and film and new media.
 You’ll be trained in written, oral, and visual communication, with special emphases on ethics and electronic and digital media.

 While you will develop the skills required for your chosen field, our goals go beyond technical proficiency.
 Students examine classical and contemporary theory as a foundation for a critical understanding of an increasingly mediated world.